 Dr. Lori West, pediatric cardiologist at the University of Alberta and the Director of the Canadian National Transplant Research Program (CNTRP), is looking for ways to teach the immune system to stay active without rejecting an organ transplant.
 Her work with the CNTRP brings together an interdisciplinary team of 120 researchers from across Canada to tackle issues related to organ transplantation.

 West is both a researcher and a clinician, working directly with children who need organ transplants.
 Even before birth, we can now diagnose children with heart malformations that will require heart transplants.
-Although we initially thought that transplanting organs in newborn children would be a higher risk procedure than in adults, the opposite has turned out to be true.
+Although it was initially thought that transplanting organs in newborn children would be a higher risk procedure than in adults, the opposite has turned out to be true.

 “In a very young immune system, instead of mounting an active auto-immune response to antigens that it encounters, it’s susceptible to what we call tolerance and it turns off that immune response rather than turning on.
 This is precisely what we need,” explains West.